 Internet domain: .dz

-Transport and driving: Cars in Algeria drive on the right.
+Transport and driving: Cars in Algeria drive on the right-hand side of the road.
 Taxis are plentiful in main cities, but expats will likely need their own vehicle, especially if travelling to more remote areas.

 Expat Health Insurance